Welcome to the Undergraduate Program in Dietetics!

 This is a four-year program that culminates in a Bachelor of Science degree in Nutrition.

-The degree provides students with the foundation skills and knowledge necessary to apply for dietetic internships or graduate programs in healthcare or to become
+The degree provides students with the foundation skills and knowledge necessary to apply for dietetic internships or graduate programs in healthcare or to become registered dietetic technicians.

 as a didactic program in dietetics (DPD) by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics (AND), 120 South Riverside Plaza, Suite 2190, Chicago, IL 60606-6995, 800-877-1600, ext.
 5400.
 Email: ACEND@eatright.org

 Students who successfully complete the DPD program will receive an ACEND Verification Statement and are then eligible to apply for a supervised practice program (dietetic internship).

 After receipt of the verification statement, students must apply through DICAS, as well as D&D Digital Computer Matching for internships.
 Additionally, students may apply to internships with a declaration of intent.

 Students who have already completed a bachelor's degree and who wish to become registered dietitians are required to complete the didactic program in dietetics (DPD) course work.